 How Free Credit Scores Really Work

-It’s easy to get a free credit report – federal law says that we all get to view credit reports once per year at no cost (here’s how to see your reports).
+It’s easy to get a free credit report – federal law says that we all get to view credit reports once per year at no cost.
 But free credit scores are much harder to come by.

 Credit scores are the numbers that lenders use to evaluate you as a borrower.
 Those numbers are generated by computers that go through your credit report, and they often make the difference between getting approved and getting denied.
 So do you have to pay to find out what your score is?

 Promises of free credit scores rarely pan out.
 You'll quickly find that companies advertising free scores intend to charge you sooner or later.
 But there are a few ways to get truly free scores (although sometimes you get what you pay for).
 Let's dig into your options below.

 You might be surprised to learn that you have numerous credit scores – not just one.
 For starters, each credit bureau generates a credit score, and each scoring model creates its own score (and there are plenty of scoring models).
 Before you take a score too seriously, find out what type of score it is.